 Seasonings/Spices: (Season to taste.
 She doesn't measure - I guess that's where I get it - but I will say it's LOADED with flavor, so be generous.)
-Himalayan salt, Pepper, Garlic powder, Mustard powder, Ginger, Basil, Thyme, Celery spice, Rosemary, Cumin
+Himalayan salt*, Pepper, Garlic powder, Chili Powder, Paprika, Mustard powder, Ginger, Basil, Thyme, Celery spice, Rosemary, Cumin, whatever you want.

 Add more water as needed